You’re about to learn a well-known proven method to create a long-burning charcoal fire that smokes your meat to perfection with minimum supervision.

 Step 2 — Light the Starter Briquettes

 One of the quickest, cleanest methods of starting briquettes is with a charcoal chimney starter.
-There are two popular ways to start your briquettes or charcoal in a chimney.
+As discussed in our guide on how to use a chimney starter, there are two popular ways to start your briquettes or charcoal in a chimney.

 The fastest and most expensive way is by using a blow torch, Looftlighter, or similar.